Best Neighborhoods to Trick-or-Treat on Halloween in NYC

 Midtown East Trick-or-Treating Spots

-Begin your Midtown East trick-or-treating adventure at 56th Street and Lexington Avenue inside Sunrise or on the plaza at 56th Street and Third Avenue, where the East Midtown Partnership teams up with local businesses for its annual trick-or-treat with East Midtown event.
-After enjoying Halloween activities like pumpkin painting and a spooky photo booth, grab a map of participating businesses doling out treats throughout the neighborhood.
+Begin your Midtown East trick-or-treating adventure at 56th Street and Lexington Avenue inside Sunrise or on the plaza at 56th Street and Third Avenue, where the East Midtown Partnership teams up with local businesses for its annual Halloween with East Midtown event.
+After enjoying Halloween activities like pumpkin painting and a spooky photo-op, grab a map of participating businesses doling out treats throughout the neighborhood.

 Halloween Trick-or-Treating on the Lower East Side

-RELATED: Not-So-Scary Halloween Events in NYC for Preschoolers
+RELATED: Best Halloween Events in NYC for Kids and Families

 Trick or treat in NYC Greenwich Village

-Washington Square Park's annual costume parade returns for the 33nd year in 2023.
+Washington Square Park's annual costume parade is always packed with superheroes.
 Photo courtesy of the park

 Halloween Trick-or-Treating in Greenwich Village